Ibadism: Omani Imamate

 Jābir ibn Zayd was eventually recognised as the first Imam of the Ibadis although this was in a state of kitman.
 Ibn Zayd's criticisms of the narrations of Muhammad's companions formed the corpus of the Ibadi interpretation of Islamic law.
 The position of Ibadi Imam was elected, unlike the dynastic succession of the Sunnis and Shi'as, and was not exclusive, with individual communities encouraged to elect their Imam.
 These imams exercised political, spiritual and military functions.

 In 745, Talib al-Haqq established the first Ibadi state in the Hadhramaut and succeeded in capturing Yemen in 746 from the Umayyad Caliphate.
 The Ibadi insurrection then spread to the Hejaz, with Abu Hamza al-Mukhtar conquering Mecca and Medina.
-In response, the Caliph Marwan II led a 4,000-strong army and routed the Ibadis first in Mecca, then in Sana'a in Yemen, and finally surrounded them in Shibam in the western Hadhramaut in 748, defeating and killing Abu Hamza and Ibn Yahya and destroying the first Ibadi state.
+In response, the Caliph Marwan II led a 4,000-strong army and routed the Ibadis first in Mecca, then in Sanaa in Yemen, and finally surrounded them in Shibam in the western Hadhramaut in 748, defeating and killing Abu Hamza and Ibn Yahya and destroying the first Ibadi state.
 Problems back in their heartland of Islamic Syria led the Umayyads to sign a peace accord with the Ibadis, who were allowed to retain a community in Shibam.

 A second Ibadi state was established in Oman in 750, but fell to the newly formed Abbasid Caliphate in 752.
 Another Ibadi state was established in Oman in 793, surviving for a century until the Abbasid recapture in 893.
 However, Abbasid influence after reconquest was nominal and Ibadi imams continued to wield considerable power.
 Ibadi imamates were re-established in subsequent centuries.
 Ibadis still form the majority of the contemporary Omani population and the royal family of Oman are Ibadi.